This is the multi-page printable view of this section. Click here to print.

 WantedBy=multi-user.target

 Code block.
-Node Exporter service file open result
+Node Exporter service file content

-• collector can be enabled/disabled using flags.
+• Collectors can be enabled or disabled using flags.

-• To disable all default metrics and enable only specific collectors, you can use –collector.disable-defaults –collector.{name} ….
+• To disable all default metrics and enable only specific collectors, use <code>--collector.disable-defaults --collector.{name} ...</code>.

 meminfoProvides memory statistics-

-filesystemProvides file system statistics such as used disk space
+filesystemProvides filesystem statistics such as used disk space

-• Example: ext4, xfs, nfs, tmpfs
+• fstype: Filesystem type (e.g., ext4, xfs, nfs, tmpfs)

 Caution